 Why is making a Will important?

-The preparation of a Will helps to make clear what a person’s wishes are.
+The preparation of a Will helps to make clear what a person’s wishes are after their death.
 For example, this might include their intentions regarding financial support provided to other people, or money which is to be left to a charity.

-Under a Will, various types of gifts can be made:
+Under a Will, various gifts can be made.

-- A specific legacy – a gift of a specific property, asset or personal belonging.
+A gift of a specific property, asset or personal belonging

-- Express their funeral wishes (although at present these are not legally binding).
+Although, at present these are not legally binding.

-- Appoint Executors – the people who will be responsible for giving effect to the wishes set out in the Will, paying any taxes (including Inheritance Tax, Capital Gains Tax and Income Tax) and ensuring that the estate is administered in accordance with the law.
+The people who will be responsible for carrying out the deceased's wishes as set out in the Will, paying any taxes (including Inheritance Tax, Capital Gains Tax and Income Tax) and ensuring that the estate is administered in accordance with the law.

 Your options for writing a Will

-There are a range of different Will-writing services available for you to choose from.
-There are a specific Will-writing services, either online or in person, or you can decide to enlist the help of a Solicitor.
-Some other people choose to use the National Free Will Network, who can provide free Wills to those that donate to charity.
+There are a range of different Will-writing services available to choose from.
+There are a specific Will-writing services, either online or in person, or you can employ a Solicitor.
+Some people choose to use the National Free Will Network, who provide free Wills to those that donate to charity.
 Other people choose to write their own Will (sometimes called DIY Wills) using a template.
 Each option has its advantages and disadvantages.
 For a full breakdown of costs visit our page on how much it costs to make a Will.

 Online Will-writing services